-Video: Welcome to Language Trends Wales 2020: The Conversation - Sir Ciarán Devane, Chief Executive of the British Council, talks about the importance of language learning.
+Video: Welcome to Language Trends Wales 2020: The Conversation - Sir Ciarán Devane, former Chief Executive of the British Council, talks about the importance of language learning.

 Since 2015 we have undertaken an annual survey of schools in Wales, asking teachers to tell us about the teaching of modern foreign languages (MFL).